Fighting for Your Rights Baltimore Medical Error Lawyers A hard-hitting Maryland or Washington D.C. attorney can get you the compensation you deserve

 Medical malpractice refers to illnesses, injuries or deaths that result from a doctor, nurse, physician’s assistant, hospital or hospital administrative staff member failing to provide proper medical care to a patient.
 Medical malpractice does not refer to any instance in which a patient suffers unexpected complications or is unhappy with the outcome of his or her medical procedure.
 Notable and tangible negligence must be proven in order for a case to be brought against a medical provider or facility.
 While these instances are generally rare, they do happen and they usually involve one of a number of common medical errors, ranging from improper diagnosis and treatment to medication errors.

-The medical malpractice attorneys at Schochor, Federico and Staton, P.A. have years of experience litigating on behalf of victims of preventable medical errors in Washington D.C., Baltimore, and across Maryland.
+The medical malpractice attorneys at Schochor, Staton, Goldberg and Cardea, P.A. have years of experience litigating on behalf of victims of preventable medical errors in Washington D.C., Baltimore, and across Maryland.

 Most common preventable medical errors

 While medical errors encompass any aspect of medical care that causes an injury, illness or fatality as a result of inadequate standard of care or negligence, there are five medical errors that make up the bulk of medical malpractice litigations:

 - Diagnosis errors.
 These include misdiagnosis or delayed diagnosis of a life-threatening condition.
 The most common medical malpractice case type, misdiagnosis, or delayed diagnosis case revolve around proving that the medical professional in question did not act in a way that would generally be accepted by others in his or her position.

 - Childbirth injuries.
 Brain injuries, fractured bones and nerve palsy conditions can be the result of medical errors during childbirth.
 These errors generally fall into one of three categories: negligent prenatal care, negligence during childbirth and/or negligent neonatal care.